pustotnik/zenmake/README.rst

 - Automatic reconfiguring: no need to run command 'configure'.
 - Compiler autodetection.
 (Thanks to Waf_)
 - Building and running functional/unit tests including a possibility to build and run tests only on changes.
-Details are :ref:`here<buildtests>`.
 - Running custom scripts during a build phase.
 - Supported platforms: GNU/Linux, MacOS, MS Windows.
 Some other platforms like OpenBSD/FreeBSD should be work as well but they